Political syncretism

 Political syncretism, or syncretic politics, combine elements from across the conventional left–right political spectrum.
 The main idea of syncretic politics is that taking political positions of neutrality by combining elements associated with left-wing politics and right-wing politics can achieve a goal of reconciliation.

-Political syncretism is also referred to as catch-all politics, and syncretism is characterized by vague positioning on the political spectrum.
-Syncretic parties exhibit very high levels of ideological adaptability and flexibility, constantly switching positions and modifying their stances in order to broaden their electorate, without a consolidated commitment to concrete ideologies and political tradition.
-Political scientist Gilda Sensales argues that political syncretism is relatively rare, and should only be applied to parties and movements that lack programmatic content and which intentionally create ideological ambiguity to attract support.
+Political syncretism is also referred to as catch-all politics, and is characterized by vague positioning on the political spectrum.
+Syncretic parties exhibit very high levels of ideological adaptability and flexibility, constantly switching positions and modifying their stances in order to broaden their electorate, without a consolidated commitment to concrete ideologies or political tradition.

+E.J.
+Rivera Pichardo et al. argue that "[a]lthough centrist forms of populism are relatively rare, some populist movements intentionally create ideological ambiguity to attract support; this type of populism is variously referred to as 'non-positional,' 'catchall,' 'valence', or 'syncretic' populism."

 Historical examples

 Spain

 The Falange of Spain, while allied with the nationalist right side during the Spanish Civil War and being widely considered to be far right, presented itself definitively as syncretic.
 Falangism has attacked both the left and the right as its "enemies", declaring itself to be neither left nor right, but a Third Position.